gerbera/gerbera/doc/scripting.rst

     **RW**

-    If set to true for a container it can be found by a UPnP search if config option /server/upnp/searchable-container-flag is set to yes.
+    If set to true for a container it can be found by a UPnP search if config option /server/upnp/searchable-container-flag is set to ``yes``.

 .. js:attribute:: orig.upnpclass